PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Methods

 Both $\mathbf{x}_{\text{test}}$ and $\mathbf{y}$ are standardized to have zero mean and unit variance.
 The model incorporates fixed effects ($\beta_{\text{test}}$ and $\boldsymbol{\alpha}$) and random effects ($\mathbf{g}$ and $\mathbf{e}$).
-The genetic effect uses what is called the kinship matrix $k = \mathbf{X}_{\text{LOCO}}\mathbf{X}_{\text{LOCO}}^T/m_{\text{LOCO}}$, with $\boldsymbol{\beta} \sim \mathcal{N}(0, (\sigma_g^2/m_{\text{LOCO}})\mathbf{I}_{m_{\text{LOCO}} \times m_{\text{LOCO}}})$, leading to $\mathbf{g} \sim \mathcal{N}(0, \sigma_g^2k)$.
-The environmental effect is modeled as $\mathbf{e} \sim \mathcal{N}(0, \sigma_e^2\mathbf{I}_{n \times n})$.
+The genetic effect uses what is called the kinship matrix $\mathbf{K} = \frac{1}{m}\,\mathbf{X}\mathbf{X}^{\top} $, with $\boldsymbol{\beta} \sim \mathcal{N}(\mathbf{0}, (\sigma_g^2/m)\mathbf{I}_{m \times m})$, leading to $\mathbf{g} \sim \mathcal{N}(\mathbf{0}, \sigma_g^2\mathbf{K})$.
+The environmental effect is modeled as $\mathbf{e} \sim \mathcal{N}(\mathbf{0}, \sigma_e^2\mathbf{I}_{n \times n})$.
 The variance components $\sigma_g^2$ and $\sigma_e^2$ represent the polygenic and environmental variances, respectively.

 The model's validity is assessed by testing the null hypothesis $H_0: \beta_{\text{test}} = 0$ for each variant, thus identifying significant associations with the phenotype under study.
 A pivotal aspect of LMM implementation is the projection of covariates from phenotypes and genotypes, a technique used to remove any confounding effects.
 This is done by projecting the genomic matrix and the phenotype data to the null space of $Z$.
 The projection matrix is formalized as:

 Post-projection, the model assumes the form: